simon-benigeri/calendar-bot/README.md

 ```

 ### 3. Google Calendar data access
 The chatbot answers questions about your own personal Google Calendar.
 This demo focuses on the conversational functionalities, not integration with other services.
-If you wish to use your own personal calendar data, you can need Google Calendar API access.
-If you are running the demo code, use the sample calendar data in `sample_calendar.json`.
+If you wish to use your own personal calendar data, you need Google Calendar API access.
+If you are running the demo code and do not care about conversing with the bot using your own calendar data as context, use the sample calendar data in `sample_calendar.json`.

 #### Sample calendar data:
 The file `sample_calendar.json` contains a calendar that you can use to test the chatbot.
 This file contains personal data and will be provided with the demo code.

 #### Google Calendar API access instructions:
-1. Go to https://cloud.google.com/endpoints/docs/openapi/enable-api#console (make sure you are logged in) and click on `Go to APIs & Services1
+1. Go to https://cloud.google.com/endpoints/docs/openapi/enable-api#console (make sure you are logged in) and click on `Go to APIs & Services`
- Instructions: Set Up Google Cloud Project
 2. Create a Google Cloud project if you don't have one:
     - Visit the Google Cloud Console.
     - Click on "New Project", give it a name, and create it.